 GlenDronach distillery was founded in 1826 by a group of local farmers led by the charismatic entrepreneur James Allardice.
-Allardice was an astute businessman who’s promotional skills have become the stuff of legend…
+An astute businessman, Allardice’s promotional skills have become the stuff of legend…

-The distilleries early success was not to last unfortunately and a tragic fire almost completely destroyed the place in 1837.
-James Allardice was declared bankrupt shortly afterwards.
-In the years that followed, GlenDronach passed from one owner to the next, even coming under government control for a short time during the Great War.
+The distilleries early success was not to last unfortunately as a tragic fire almost completely destroyed the site in 1837, leaving James Allardice to be declared bankrupt shortly afterwards.
+In the years that followed, GlenDronach passed down from one owner to the next, even coming under government control for a short time during the Great War.

 Smell: Burnt Toffee, Honey and Shortbread with Vanilla, a touch of Heather and a generous load of Sherry.